Nestree (EGG) Price Reaches $0.0043

-Nestree (CURRENCY:EGG) traded down 1.2% against the U.S. dollar during the 24 hour period ending at 12:00 PM E.T. on January 24th.
-Nestree has a total market cap of $6.06 million and $224,856.00 worth of Nestree was traded on exchanges in the last day.
-One Nestree coin can now be bought for about $0.0043 or 0.00000014 BTC on major cryptocurrency exchanges.
-During the last seven days, Nestree has traded 9.5% lower against the U.S. dollar.
+Nestree (CURRENCY:EGG) traded down 2% against the US dollar during the 24-hour period ending at 7:00 AM E.T. on January 28th.
+In the last week, Nestree has traded 3% lower against the US dollar.
+One Nestree coin can currently be bought for about $0.0043 or 0.00000014 BTC on exchanges.
+Nestree has a total market cap of $6.38 million and approximately $357,806.00 worth of Nestree was traded on exchanges in the last 24 hours.

 and its Facebook page is accessible here.